Annabel1310/DeliAsYouGo/README.md

         }
     }
 # Why I find it interesting.
-## It Automatically checks and creates a directiory
+## It Automatically checks and creates a directory
-## The class is also responsible for writting reciepts
+## The class is also responsible for writing reciepts
 ## Demonstrartes how to create, write and manage external files